Roosevelt Historic District is roughly bounded by Portland and Fillmore Streets, Central and 7th Avenues, Phoenix, Arizona.

 The Roosevelt Action Association (RAA) is a wonderful group of residents whose focus is “promoting rehabilitation and redevelopment efforts and acting as a community advocate for issues that maintain the communities quality of life.”
 Yes, major pride of ownership and for good reason.

-And, the Roosevelt Corridor is continuously and consistently re-emerging as one of the most dynamic areas in downtown Phoenix and is a valued cultural resource in the metropolitan region and the state.
+And, the Roosevelt Corridor is continuously and consistently re-emerging as one of the most dynamic areas in downtown Phoenix.
+It’s a valued cultural resource in the metropolitan region and the state.

 Can’t Find What You’re Looking For in Roosevelt?